kyma-project/examples/loki/README.md

 ## Overview

->**NOTE:** In contrast to the upstream [loki-stack chart](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack), Kyma's Loki component offers limited configuration options.
+In contrast to the upstream [loki-stack chart](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack), Kyma's Loki component offers limited configuration options.
 Furthermore, any modifications you make might be reset at the next upgrade cycle.

-To get all the customization options, follow the instructions to set up a parallel installation of the upstream chart, co-existing with the Kyma stack.
+To get all the customization options, follow this instructions to set up a parallel installation of the upstream chart, co-existing with the Kyma stack.

 >**CAUTION:** This example uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.

->**NOTE:** These instructions install Loki in a lightweight setup that does not fulfil production-grade qualities.
-Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/simple-scalable-helm/)).

 ## Prerequisites